AlexApps99/windows93-js-docs/docs/index.md

 // there's a lot more to these functions as listed here. i plan to make a more detailed documentation of these in the future. (clue: passing objects to them and do more while writing less, as well as more features)
 $window('http://example.com') // opens a website in a window (bear in mind that some websites do not work in this) due to cross-origin related stuff
 $explorer('/c/a folder somewhere'); //opens up an explorer window in that directory

 $exe('application name') // open an application of your choice
+// if you're going to use this to execute a program stored in a js file somewhere in /a/
+// just grab the content of the file using $db, ect, and eval(aeiou) or new Function(aeiou)() the result

 $explorer.setCurrent(id) // find the explorer window via id then focus on it (0 is always the desktop)
 $window.current.maximize() // toggles between maximising to the window that is currently being used
 $window.current.minimize(); // minimise the window that's currently being focused on